IREA-CNR-MI/SOSUploadObservations/README.md

 4) Edit upload_observation.sh:
    - modify the directory where to download the file XML
-   - modify the path where scripts are saved
    - modify the URL of SOS where upload these files